vinu1421/wordpress/README.md

 Roles provide a framework for fully independent, or interdependent collections of variables, tasks, files, templates, and modules.

+Variables, Templates, And Tasks are used for this role.

 # Example Playbook
 ```